DSI-FDI/final-project/iteration_2_and_3_dsi.md

-# Iteration 2.
+# Iteration 3

-A new team is in charge of the second iteraton.
-Our approach will be different: start working from scratch on each of the 6 steps, adding new visions and ideas without being conditionated by the first iteration.
-After this first creative step we will start comparing different ideas from the first iteration.
-And finally, we will make new sketches, rewrite some parts of the document and prepare the work for the next iteration.
+A new team is in charge of the third iteration.
+Our approach will be different: start working on each of the 6 steps, adding new visions and ideas without being conditionated by the previous iteration.
+After the end of each step we compare this new ideas with the version from the previous iteration.
+And then we decide what new elements leave.
+At the end of this iteration  we will make new sketches, rewrite some parts of the documentation and prepare the work for the next iteration.

 Thanks to this approach we can work creatively and without any constrains from prior work, so the value of the new ideas is higher.
 This is truly important in order to think on new concepts completely free.